rafi007akhtar/angular-course-projects/README.md

 ## Routing Services

 There are 3 kinds of routing services that I know of.
-All three are services.

 ### Auth Guards: Activated Guards